YuigaWada/MisskeyKit-for-iOS/README.md

 Look into my code of MisskeyKit and see how to describe.

 Oh, it's too much hassle?
 Hmmm...
-Okay, I'll give you two examples.
+Okay, I'll give you three examples.

 <br>